Herbal Medicine: Dealing with Parasites in Goats and Sheep, Part 1

 Avoid using poisons as they are ineffective, and can also poison livestock and their food.

 This is the one we use.
-Its very effective, provided that the attractant is replaced at 30 day intervals, with continuous use.
-The light bulbs have a two season lifespan with continuous 4 month useage during active mosquito season:
+It’s very effective, provided that the attractant is replaced at 30-day intervals, with continuous use.
+The light bulbs have a two-season lifespan with continuous 4-month usage during active mosquito season:

 Flowtron BK-40D Electronic Insect Killer, 1 Acre Coverage

 House chickens, ducks, or guinea fowl around livestock areas to clean up larvae and adult insects from your farm.
-Allow these animals to free range your livestock paddocks, when your sheep and goats are taken to pasture in the morning.
+Allow these animals to free-range in your livestock paddocks, when your sheep and goats are taken to pasture in the morning.

 Herbal remedies for parasite infestations are just part of a holistic program to keep livestock healthy, using the other complimentary actions — using a bug lamp to control mosquitoes, encouraging birds and bats to reproduce on your homestead, raising chickens, etc., will help to ensure that the herbs are effective.
 Several herbs can be used throughout the season.